Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Experiment

 \subsubsection{Results on Defense Performance}

-To date, only a few researches have focused on protecting against backdoor attacks in diffusion models.
+To date, only a few work have focused on protecting against backdoor attacks in diffusion models.
 We selected Elijah and TERD as frameworks for evaluating Gungnir defense because they require only model-sample pairs for backdoor detection and trigger inversion.
 The experimental results indicate that Gungnir can easily bypass these defense mechanisms, as the input images appear perfectly normal to the defender, even if they contain style triggers.
+Furthermore, as shown in Appendix.D, Gungnir exhibits strong resistance to fine-tuning-based defense training, further demonstrating its robustness as an attack method.